Anomalyzero/schwach-tweaks/README.md

 # schwach-tweaks
-Docs, notes &amp; scripts on tweaks I often like to apply to my machines
+Docs, notes &amp; scripts on tweaks I often apply to machines

 ## Windows 10 Only